yabadabu/viscoelastic_cpu/README.md

 We will need to deal with some hash collisions, when two cells with different cell_coords are assigned to the same cell_id number.
 In that case we will use a linear probing and use the next cell_id that it's available.

 The algorithm is then:
 - Define a u32 current_tag, and increment it on each frame
-	- For each particle.position, find the official cell_id
-	    const CellInfo& cell = cell_infos[ cell_id ]
+- For each particle.position, find the official cell_id:  onst CellInfo& cell = cell_infos[ cell_id ]
 - Check the CellInfo assocaited to the cell_id (array access)
 - If this is the first time we use this cell (comparing the tag vs current_tag):
     - We update the tag of the cell and reset the cell.count = 0
     - We store in a separate array the cell_id as 'being used in this frame'
 - Otherwise, we need to confirm if the coords of the cell match the coords of our particle.
 If we need to find another cell, just increment the cell_id by one and try again.
 (Linear probing)
 - If the coords also match, the cell_id is good, increment the count of the cell_info struct.

-In either case, save to cell_id assoeach to the particle and the count in the cell that has been assigned to the particle.
+In either case, save to cell_id and the current count in the cell that has been assigned to the particle.

 This is not thread safe.

-Once all the particles have been assigned a cell_id, and a index in each particle, we also end with the list of cells (in our big list of 64K cells) which contains particles.
-In my tests, we might use around 4000 particles of the 64K.
+Once all the particles have been assigned a cell_id and the index in each particle, we also end with the list of cells (a selection of our big list of 64K cells) which contains particles.
+In my tests, we might use around 4000 particles of the 64K (6% approx).

 We are free to 'sort' the cell_id's to our best interest.

 Then, we run the following code:

     u32 acc = 0;
     for( u32 cell_id : used_cell_ids ) {
       cells[ cell_id ].base = acc;
       acc += cells[ cell_id ].count;
     }

 Now we can run a final stage, where each particle is moved to a unique position	in a linear array.
 	for( u32 particle_id : num_particles ) {
 	  Particle p = old_particles[ particle_id ]
 	  u32 final_index = cells[ p.cell_id ].base + p.count_in_cell
 	  new_particles[ final_particle_index ] = p
 	}

 This stage can be run in parallel, as each particle already has a unique index associated.